 1. Get focused

-It's time to answer that question: "What do you plan to do for work after graduation?"
+If you haven’t already, it's time to finally answer that question: "What do you plan to do for work after graduation?"
 For some, the answer will be simple.
-They have already completed multiple internships and have a targeted focus on what type of work (and where) they would like to pursue after graduation.
+They have completed multiple internships and targeted their focus on what type of work (and where) they will pursue after graduation.
 If you are still trying to find yourself in the world of work, it's time to visit Career Services.
 Take the testing (aptitude, personality, interests and values) to align with potential careers and get counseling to help you understand the results.
 Then research further to make sure you have the necessary skills and requirements for entry level jobs in your field.
 You should be able to narrow your objective by job type, industry and/or geography to be targeted and focused.

 2. Write your resume